hughbien/notebook/learning_cocos2d.md

 Chipmunk by Rod Strougo and Ray Wenderlich.

 These notes won't include the full guide.
 I'll try to highlight the important aspects of Cocos2D without the full game code.
+Also, I'm only reading the chapters on Cocos2D and a quick introduction to the Box2D physics engine.

 Purchase the book here: <http://cocos2dbook.com/book/>.
 It's good!